pearmini/genji/docs/features/code-blocks.md

 # Code Blocks

-In Genji Each fenced code block marked with `eval` directive, typically JavaScript code block(_\`\`\`js eval_), is executable.
+In Genji each fenced code block marked with `eval` directive, typically JavaScript code block(_\`\`\`js eval_), is executable.
 These code blocks are supposed to have only one _statement_ or _expression_.
 The evaluated result of executing a code block will be inspected and displayed in the document.

 ````md
 ```js eval